 Whether you’re looking to get up close and personal with nature, do a spot of shopping in the city or enjoy a live show, you can find and do it all in the Mother City.

-Enjoy wheelchair-friendly activities at the following establishments in Cape Town:
+Enjoy wheelchair-friendly activities at the following establishments in Cape Town.

 City Sightseeing Bus

-Offering day tours around the Peninsula, through the city centre and into the Constantia Winelands, and with an extending ramp and wheelchair space on its lower deck, the City Sightseeing Bus is the perfect way to enjoy the Mother City’s legendary beauty and cultural hotspots.
+Offering day tours around the Peninsula, through the city center and into the Constantia Winelands, and with an extending ramp and wheelchair space on its lower deck, the City Sightseeing Bus is the perfect way to enjoy the Mother City’s legendary beauty and cultural hotspots.

 Shop to your heart’s content at the V&A Waterfront and its Clocktower Mall.
 Both centres have easily accessible lifts, elevators and sliding doors as well as wheelchair-friendly toilets and a free wheelchair service for the weary elderly shopper.